You've Been Hurt In An Accident; Don't Be A Victim A Second Time By Signing A Retainer Agreement That Favors Your Attorney Over You.

 The retainer agreement you sign for a lawyer to represent you in a personal injury or malpractice claim has a lot of important parts.
-Here is what to look for:
+Read more below on what to look for.

 We never want to have an incentive (a higher percentage fee) to drag out your case.

-Another issue involves whether the lawyers wants to charge an additional fee for negotiating your medical bills down.
+Some lawyers may charge an additional fee for negotiating your medical bills down.
 At Reed & Mansfield we believe that part of the lawyer's job is to negotiate medical bills down if that can be done, so we don't ever charge extra for that, but some attorneys do.

 Running a case involves "costs."
 These include payment for medical records, payments for depositions, filing fees, sometimes payments to arbitrators, payments for experts, postage etc. It is perfectly legal for an attorney or lawyer to demand that the client pay these costs as the case goes along.
 In fact, I just saw a retainer agreement that provided for the attorney to withdraw and bill the client $500/hr. for his time if the client ever failed to immediately pay the lawyer back for these costs.